-- 1. APPROVES the Chief Executive Officer to: - a) Investigate the legal and insurance implications, as relates to Bush Fire Brigade volunteers that may have exposure to PFAS/PFOS chemicals in the course of their volunteer duties; and - b) Report the findings and recommendations to Council.
+- 1. APPROVES the Chief Executive Officer to: - a) Investigate the legal and insurance implications of developing a register for the, as relates to Bush Fire Brigade volunteers that may have exposure to PFAS/PFOS chemicals in the course of their volunteer duties; and - b) Report the findings and recommendations by mid-July to BFAC and then to Council.